deepaksood619/deepaksood619.github.io/docs/devops/kubernetes/services-loadbalancing-and-networking/readme.md

 # Services, LoadBalancing and Networking

 1. Services
 2. DNS for Services and Pods
 3. Connecting Applications with Services
 4. Ingress
 5. Network Policies

-6. Adding entries to Pod /etc/hosts with HostAliases
+6. Adding entries to Pod /etc/hosts with Host Aliases

 ## Kubernetes Networking

-Pods - share a network stack

-it means that all the containers in a pod can reach each other on localhost.
+Pods - share a network stack, it means that all the containers in a pod can reach each other on localhost.

 ## Pod Network Architecture